Pyotr Nikolayevich Durnovo: Biography

+Immediately after the end of the final session of the Second Peasants' Congress of 1905, held in Moscow from 6–12 November, Durnovo, intent on crushing the resistance of the revolutionaries, issued orders for killing resisters.

-He retired from the position of Minister shortly after Witte's resignation from the Chairmanship of the Council of Ministers despite earlier differences between the two.
+He retired from the position of minister shortly after Witte's resignation from the Chairmanship of the Council of Ministers despite earlier differences between the two.

 A letter to Nicholas II

 Durnovo was noted for his outspoken opposition to closer ties with the United Kingdom at the expense of relations with Germany which he expressed in his letter sent to Nicholas II in February 1914.
-In the letter Durnovo has set out his views and which were to be realized in the aftermath of World War I. He believed that German and Russian interests were complementary while a war between the two empires could result only in the destruction of the existing political orders of both.
-Durnovo foresaw an imminent war between Russia, France and Britain against Germany, Austro-Hungary, and Turkey.
-His memorandum accurately predicted Russia's defeat and demoralization of the Imperial Army, elimination of existing legislative institutions, intellectual opposition, and Monarchy favoring "social revolution in its most extreme form the way and evolution of which is hard to predict".
-The document was found amongst the papers of Tsar Nicholas following the February Revolution of 1917.
-It's unknown whether Tsar had read it or not.
+In the letter, Durnovo has set out his views and which were to be realized in the aftermath of World War I. He believed that German and Russian interests were complementary while a war between the two empires could result only in the destruction of the existing political orders of both.
+Durnovo foresaw an imminent war between Russia, France and Great Britain against Germany, Austria-Hungary, and Turkey; he predicted that irredentism would make Italy stay neutral or join the Russo-Franco-British side despite its commitment to the other.
+His memorandum was found amongst the papers of Emperor Nicholas following the February Revolution of 1917.

 Death

-Pyotr Durnovo died in September 1915 at his villa in Petrograd.
-He was the last Russian Imperial Minister of Interior to die from natural causes.
-His six successors (Pyotr Stolypin, Alexander Makarov, Nikolay Maklakov, [Nikolay Shcherbatov (died in Starnberg, Bavaria, Germany)], Alexey Khvostov, Boris Stürmer, [Alexander Khvostov (died in Yelets, RSFSR [Russia])], Alexander Protopopov) were all assassinated or murdered during the Red Terror.
-Only Alexander Makarov, Nikolay Maklakov, Alexey Khvostov, and Alexander Protopopov were executed during the infamous Red Terror, 1918-1922.